 - For the most part, they are healthy for dogs!
 Just make sure they are cooked thoroughly and do not feed them wild types or store-bought ones that have not been cooked.

-Can dogs eat mushrooms?
+What is the Lions Mane Mushroom Dosage for Dogs?
 Are mushrooms bad for dogs?
 Here are the reasons why:

 - Mushrooms contain a protein called agaritine which can cause problems in dogs.

 - It affects the liver and kidneys by producing a toxin that can damage cells, lead to cancer, and interfere with liver function.

 - This is why it’s essential to give your dog only small doses of mushrooms on occasion, rather than making it a regular part of their diet.